Benezivas/algobattle/docs/advanced/config.md

 : Path to the Algobattle project to test.
 Can either point directly to a project config file, or to a folder containing one called `algobattle.toml`.
 Defaults to the current working directory.

+`--size`
+: Will be passed to the generator as it's `max_size`.
+Defaults to the problem's minimum size.

 ### config

 Opens the CLI config file.
 Accepts no arguments.1